statsd/statsd/README.md

 Backend Interface
 -----------------

-Backend modules are Node.js [modules][nodemods] that export the following methods:
+Backend modules are Node.js [modules][nodemods] that listen for a number of events emitted from StatsD.
+Each backend module should export the following initialization function:

-* `init(startup_time, config)`: This method is invoked from StatsD to initialize the backend module.
-It accepts two parameters:
+* `init(startup_time, config, events)`: This method is invoked from StatsD to initialize the backend module.
+It accepts three parameters:
-  `startup_time` is the startup time of StatsD in epoch seconds, and `config` is the parsed config file hash.
+  `startup_time` is the startup time of StatsD in epoch seconds, `config` is the parsed config file hash, and `events` is the event emitter that backends can use to listen for events.

   The backend module should return `true` from init() to indicate success.
 A return of `false` indicates a failure to load the module (missing configuration?) and will cause StatsD to exit.

+Backends can listen for the following events emitted by StatsD from the `events` object:

+* Event: **'flush'**

+  Parameters: `(time_stamp, metrics)`

-* `flush(time_stamp, metrics)`: This function will be invoked by StatsD on each flush interval to flush the current statistics to the backend service.
-The function is passed two parameters: `time_stamp` is the current time in epoch seconds and `metrics` is a hash representing the StatsD statistics:
+  Emitted on each flush interval so that backends can push aggregate metrics to their respective backend services.
+The event is passed two parameters: `time_stamp` is the current time in epoch seconds and `metrics` is a hash representing the StatsD statistics:

   ```
 metrics: {